 - Mining engineers are involved throughout the mining process in planning and installing not only the mine itself, but roads, drainage, ventilation, pollution controls, safety systems, and land restoration.

-If you want to help design and build the future, fill out the form on this page and find out how UC can help you change the way tomorrow looks!
+If you want to help design and build the future, fill out the form on this page and find out how pre-engineering at UC can help you change the way tomorrow looks!
 If you would like more information about careers in engineering, we recommend the following sites:

 Visit Us In Person